Transparency in Coverage

 • If you ask to cancel your policy.
 After you cancel your policy, BCBSIL will automatically refund any payments you have made for billing periods after your termination date.
 You do not need to request this refund.

 • If you do not pay your premium and your policy is terminated.
-After your policy is terminated, BCBSIL will automatically refund any payments you have made for billing periods after your termination date.
+After your policy is terminated, BCBSIL will automatically refund any payments you have made for billing periods after your policy termination date.
 This would apply if you do not pay your premium on time and do not pay your outstanding notices by the end of grace period.
 (For more information on grace periods, please see the What Happens if I Miss a Premium Payment?)
 You do not need to request this refund.

 For more information and to begin the process to recover premium payments, please call us at the customer service number listed on your member ID card.